dstroppa/queue-processing-cdk/README.md

 - src - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - \_\_tests__ - Unit tests for the application code.
-- template.yml - A SAM template that defines the application's AWS resources.
+- cdk - The CDK model that defines the application's AWS resources.
 - buildspec.yml -  A build specification file that tells AWS CodeBuild how to create a deployment package for the function.

 Your Lambda application includes two AWS CloudFormation stacks.
 The first stack creates the pipeline that builds and deploys your application.

-The pipeline creates a second stack that contains your application's resources, including Lambda functions, and an Amazon SQS queue.
-These resources are defined in the `template.yml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+The pipeline creates a second stack that contains your application's resources, including Lambda functions, and CloudWatch Events scheduled event.
+These resources are defined in the `cdk/lib/cdk-stack.ts` file in this project.
+You can update the CDK model to add AWS resources through the same deployment process that updates your application code.
 You can view those resources in the **Resources** section of the application overview in the Lambda console.

 For a full list of possible operations, see the [AWS Lambda Applications documentation](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html).